From One-Person Operation to Industry Leader

 Stay ahead with proactive maintenance—it’s easier to prevent than to repair.

-For concrete raising companies, some of these items might include a transfer pump, reactor pump rebuild kits, an injection gun, air compressor belts, strainer screens, or possibly a compressor pump assembly.
-Having some of these items in stock can easily save you money compared to having to order and wait for their delivery.
+For newer companies, it might not be practical to stock spares of everything.
+However, it’s wise to keep smaller, high-wear items on hand.
+For concrete raising companies, these might include a transfer pump, reactor pump rebuild kits, an injection gun, air compressor belts, strainer screens, or a compressor pump assembly.
+Having these parts in stock can save you days of downtime and unnecessary costs.

 Build a Strong Reputation and Industry Relationships